lavinaaa/Attitude_Estimation/README.md

 This program expects to receive the data in the format "time_stamp_ms; accel_x_axis; accel_y_axis; accel_z_axis".
 If the database file is in other format, you can change the program to receive the variables in a diferent order or type.

-The final results are displayed in the degrees unit.
+The final results are displayed in degrees unit.
 If the desired unit is radians, you can simply remove the two lines that convert the data unit from radians to degrees.

 C++ compiler and basic libraries are required.